KaijCH/interview_assessments/hashmap_with_transaction/hashmap_with_transaction.md

     > `rollback() -> bool`: rollback current transaction, return `True` if successful, `Fasle` if no change to rollback

-2. requiring current transaction operations are not affecting the outside values unless `commit()` calls
+2. Requiring current transaction operations are not affecting the outside values unless `commit()` calls

-3. assuming invocation of `transact()` & `commit` is accessible in any point of time in rumtime
+3. Assuming invocation of `transact()` & `commit` is accessible in any point of time in rumtime

 ## Inspriations